Takzuin/Binaural-Python/README.md

-Binaural Audio Generator with Tkinter
+""Binaural Audio Generator with Tkinter""

 This project allows you to generate binaural audio tones using Python.
 The application provides a user-friendly graphical interface built with Tkinter, enabling you to customize audio parameters such as frequency, duration, sample rate, and volume.